lazygyu/RTF-parser/README.md

 RTF-parser
 ==========

-This project is a RTF parser in JavaScript.
+This project is a RTF parser in JavaScript!